dotnet/AspNetCore.Docs/aspnetcore/security/authentication/individual.md

 <a name="no"></a>
 ## No Authentication

-Authentication is specified in the .NET Core CLI with `-au` option.
+Authentication is specified in the .NET Core CLI with the `-au` option.
 In Visual Studio, the **Change Authentication** dialog is available for new web applications.
 The default for new web apps in Visual Studio is **No Authentication**.

 Projects created with no authentication:

 * Don't contain web pages and UI to sign in and sign out.
 * Don't contain authentication code.

+<a name="win"></a>
+## Windows authentication

+Windows authentication is specified for new web apps in the .NET Core CLI with the `-au Windows` option.
+In Visual Studio, the **Change Authentication** dialog provides the **Windows Authentication** options.

+If Windows authentication is selected, the app will be configured to use the Windows authentication IIS module.
+Windows authentication is intended for Intranet web sites.

 ## Additional resources